 Am I the only one that thinks collecting research articles is the most fun a person can have writing a research paper?
 There’s nothing better than finding a perfect article that argues your points exactly and backs up your research question.
 But knowing where to look for research articles seems to be one of the most challenging things about writing your research paper.
 The good news is, now that you have your research question, collecting research articles is going to be so much easier.
 There are basically three steps you’re going to take to find research articles:

-Login to your university library’s website and search keywords from your research question (e.g. “Educational Administration” AND “aesthetics”)
+Login to your university library’s website and search keywords from your research question (e.g. “Educational Administration” AND “technology”)

-Filter your results so that you only view peer-reviewed articles
+Filter your results so that you only view peer-reviewed references

 Further filter your results to find the most recent research on your topic (I like to search primarily for articles published within the past ten years)